ObiWanBonobi/Bone-Fracture-Detection/README.md

   - I used 3 Convolution layers in the model.
   - I used Conv2D as the images are in 2D.
-  - The number of filters that I used was 8, 16 and 16 to keep the complexity low
+  - The number of filters that I used was 16, 16 and 16 to keep the complexity low
   - I used the Kernel size of 3x3 because this is deemed the most efficient.
-  - I used the Activation Relu because it is straightforward and efficient with hidden layers of a binary classification model.
+  - I used the Activation Relu because it is straightforward and efficient with hidden layers of a categorical classification model.

 - **Pooling layers** - This was used to reduce the image size by capturing only the most significant pixels from the image.